-Cost of goods sold was \$3.1 million for the second quarter 1999 compared to \$3.6 million for the first quarter 1999.
-This decrease was primarily the result of improving yields and continued cost conservation efforts.
+Cost of goods sold was \$2.8 million for the third quarter 1999, compared to \$3.1 million for the second quarter 1999.
+This decrease was primarily the result of continued cost conservation efforts and lower unit shipments.

-Research and development ("R&D") expenses for the second quarter 1999 were \$1.8 million consistent with the spending in the first quarter 1999.
-The Company anticipates that R&D expenses will increase in the second half of 1999 from the first half levels, as the Company progresses in the development of its R&D pipeline.
+Research and development ("R&D") expenses for the third quarter 1999 were \$1.4 million, compared to \$1.8 million in the second quarter of 1999.
+Lower spending in the third quarter 1999 is attributed to the current phase of the development process.
+The Company anticipates that R&D expenses will increase significantly in the fourth quarter 1999, as compared with previous quarters in 1999, as the Company anticipates filing an NDA for ALIBRA and continues to progress in the development of its R&D pipeline.